ritusantra/SQL-Projects/Provide Insights to Management in Consumer Goods Domain/README.md

-# Provide Insights to Management in Consumer Goods Domain - Codebasics Resume Project Challenge #4 📊📈
+# Provide Insights to Management in Consumer Goods Domain 📊📈

 ## Table of Content
 * [Introduction](#introduction)